Firebase Hosting vs Netlify

 Netlify wins

-Netlify's superior developer experience, automatic Git deployment, and atomic deploys make it the faster, easier choice for most modern web projects, though Firebase wins for Google Cloud-integrated backends.
+Netlify's superior developer experience, built-in Git CI/CD, and edge computing make it the better general-purpose choice; Firebase wins only for Google Cloud-dependent projects.

 Firebase Hosting